Rigid airship: First practical rigid airships

 During July 1900, Ferdinand von Zeppelin completed LZ 1.
 Constructed in a floating shed on Lake Constance, it was 128.02 m (420 ft) long, 11.73 m (38 ft 6 in) in diameter with a volume of 11,298 m^{3} (399,000 ft ^{3}) and was powered by a pair of 11 kW (14 hp) Daimler engines.
 The first flight, lasting 20 minutes, was made on 2 July, but ended with the airship being damaged.
 After repairs and modifications, two further flights were conducted in October 1900.
 However, these initial experiments failed to attract any investors, and Count Zeppelin did not complete his next design, LZ 2, until 1906.
 This performed only a single flight on 17 January 1906, during which both engines failed and the zeppelin was compelled to conduct a forced landing in the Allgäu mountains; it was subsequently damaged beyond repair by a storm.
-Undeterred, another zeppelin with a largely similar design, the LZ 3, was quickly completed and put into flight.
+Undeterred, Zeppelin quickly completed another airship with a largely similar design, the LZ 3, and put it into flight.

 LZ 3 proved to have performed sufficiently to interest the German Army, who opted to purchase and operate it as the Z I until 1913.
 Even so, the German Army observed that they required an airship that would be capable of flying for 24 hours.
 As this was beyond the capability of LZ 3, it was decided to design and construct a larger craft, LZ 4.
 This was 136 m (446 ft) long, 12.95 m (42 ft 6 in) in diameter and powered by two Daimler engines delivering a total of 156 kW (210 hp).
 LZ 4 first flew on 20 June 1908, and on 1 July made a spectacular 12 hour cross-country flight during which it was flown over Switzerland to Zürich and then back to Lake Constance.
 The 24-hour trial was started on 4 August, but was interrupted by the failure of one of the engines.
 It was moored near Echterdingen in order to make repairs but a storm arose, causing it to break away from its moorings, after which it was blown into some trees and caught fire.
 The disaster took place in front of an estimated 40 to 50 thousand spectators, and produced an extraordinary wave of nationalistic support for von Zeppelin's work.
 Unsolicited donations from the public poured in: enough had been received within 24 hours to rebuild the airship, and the eventual total was over 6 million marks were donated, finally giving Count Zeppelin a sound financial base for his experiments.